• Skip to primary navigation

 Middle-aged woman standing at the entrance to Orcas Island Pottery.

-We have an instinctive need to Create Beauty.
+I believe that we have an instinctive need to create beauty.
 In my experience, the need for art is one of the strongest connections humans have, both with the past and with one another.
 We strive to make, and therein endure through our making.

 Our art communicates who we are and what is important to us.
 It tells our story.
 In this way, it is as necessary to the endurance of humanity as water.